Voting and registering to vote

 You can change or cancel your postal vote before 5pm, 11 working days before an election.

-You cannot vote at a polling station once we've sent you a postal vote, although you can hand your postal vote into your polling station if you prefer.
+You cannot vote at a polling station once we've sent you a postal vote, although you can hand your postal vote into a polling station within your Ward or at the Civic Offices in Grays if you prefer.